ripytide/nodit/README.md

 To summarise:

-- No coalescing insert functions, yet
+- No coalescing/merge insert functions, yet
 - No `gaps()` iterator function, yet
-- Missing some functions common to BTreeMap and Set like:
+- Missing some functions common to BTreeMap and BTreeSet like:
   - `clear()`
   - `is_subset()`
   - etc... a bunch more